-Over the long term, aggressive growth stock outperform other major asset classes and with a long-term investment horizon de-risks volatility.
+Over the long term, aggressive growth stock outperform other major asset classes - a long-term investment horizon de-risks volatility.

 Aggressive Growth Stock Outperformance

 Historically aggressive growth has not necessarily been a discrete category of its own but looking back at the upper end of the growth spectrum over the past 50 years, what you see is market outperformance over the other segments of equities, be it growth or value, or even looking at non-equity investments.
 Aggressive growth has certainly returned the most over the past years.
 In the past decades, they have tended to do very well in upward-moving markets, and they tend to be the first stocks to come in when there are negative macro factors or bear markets.

 It's a bumpier ride on the way up but overtime, what you find, and this is consistent over the past five decades, is that growth stocks and aggressive growth stocks in particular tend to return the most.
 If you can hang in there for the ride, you will generate much higher returns.
 Even though most people don't have a 50-year time horizon when investing, what we're looking at is the historical trends, and you do see that there might be one or two, or even three-year periods where aggressive growth is softer than its counterparts, you do see that aggressive growth stocks if you look at it over five or 10-year periods, are going to give you the most bang for your buck in equity investing.